CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

 An \gls{invivo} sequence of \num{60} frames was acquired at a frame rate of \SI{30}{\hertz} on the carotid of a volunteer.
 The transducer was positioned on the neck of the volunteer to image a longitudinal view of the right carotid.
-Acoustic coupling was achieved by applying a layer of conventional \gls{us} coupling gel between the face of the transducer and the skin of the volunteer.
-All images within the \gls{invivo} sequence were reconstructed identically, in particular with the normalization factors evaluated on the \gls{invitro} phantom.
+Acoustic coupling was achieved by applying a layer of conventional \gls{us} coupling gel.
+All images within the \gls{invivo} sequence were reconstructed identically, with the normalization factors evaluated on the \gls{invitro} phantom.